idrinth-thalui/core/dialogue/location-type/idrinthFollowerDialogueTempleIdle.md

 - I'm not sure if I'm welcome here.
-Trinimac is not I think.
+Trinimac is not...I think.
 - You can feel the faith of the people here.
 - The air here feels heavy.